neuronsimulator/nrn/docs/hoc/simctrl/stdrun.rst

-Pops up two tools used to specify synapse types and the locations of instances of these synapse types on a cell type defined by the :ref:`celbild`
+Pops up two tools used to specify synapse types and the locations of instances of these synapse types on a cell type defined by the :ref:`hoc_celbild`
-This makes a network ready cell type that can be used by the Note that the only Point Processes used to construct synapse types are those whose model description contains a NET_RECEIVE block. e.g. see :class:`ExpSyn` and :ref:`NetworkBuilder`.
+This makes a network ready cell type that can be used by the Note that the only Point Processes used to construct synapse types are those whose model description contains a NET_RECEIVE block. e.g. see :hoc:class:`ExpSyn` and :ref:`hoc_NetworkBuilder`.

 ArtificialCell
 ..............

-Pops up a tool for constructing artificial network ready cells from PointProcess types containing a NetReceive block that can also act as a :class:`NetCon` source. e.g. see :class:`IntFire1`.
+Pops up a tool for constructing artificial network ready cells from PointProcess types containing a NetReceive block that can also act as a :hoc:class:`NetCon` source. e.g. see :hoc:class:`IntFire1`.

-.. _networkbuilder:
+.. _hoc_networkbuilder:

 NetworkBuilder
 """"""""""""""

-Pops up a new instance of a NetBuild class for specifying cells and their :class:`NetCon` connections.
+Pops up a new instance of a NetBuild class for specifying cells and their :hoc:class:`NetCon` connections.
-Only network ready cells defined by the :ref:`NetworkCell` tools can be used with this class.
+Only network ready cells defined by the :ref:`hoc_NetworkCell` tools can be used with this class.